Skip to main content

 November 26, 2020

-By Jack Xu, Founder at Modtris Financial Modeling
+By Jack Xu, Founder of "Modtris Financial Modelling and Simulation"

 FP&A Tags

-Strategic Planning
+FP&A Strategic Planning

 Modelling and Forecasting

-Strategic planning is mostly done with qualitative analysis.
+Strategic planning is mainly done with qualitative analysis.
 In this article, we will explore the use of quantitative tools, how to narrow down the number of variables to focus on and what tools can help with managing multiple scenarios.

 The challenge of building action-based models for strategic planning

-As I discussed in the previous article Why 3-Statement Forecasting Is Not Enough, the basic step (or unit) of a financial model should not be a time step (annual, quarter or month), but permissible actions that occur in real business life (borrowing and paying down debt, buying and selling inventory…).
+As I discussed in the previous article Why 3-Statement Forecasting Is Not Enough, the basic step (or unit) of a financial model should not be a time step (annual, quarter or month) but permissible actions that occur in real business life (borrowing and paying down debt, buying and selling inventory…).
 The model should be capable of computing deterministically the outcomes (balance sheet and income) given a specific input of the future actions.

-The following two charts show an example of forward balance sheet and income statement under one specific set of future actions computed by an action-based dynamic model.
-Note that the end of a company (bankruptcy) can be modelled naturally as when cash level becomes negative.
+The following two charts show an example of a forward balance sheet and income statement under one specific set of future actions computed by an action-based dynamic model.
+Note that the end of a company (bankruptcy) can be modelled naturally as when the cash level becomes negative.

 Chart 1.
 Action model balance sheet projection (only showing major items.
 Bankruptcy occurs in 2026 in this projection)